Careers

 • You must have the ability to lift up to 25 lbs to manage and transport various outreach and event materials.

-• Because we work around the schedules of students and mentors, this role requires early morning and regular evening availability to effectively meet their needs.
+• Because we work around the schedules of students and mentors, this role requires some early morning, evening, and weekend availability to effectively meet their needs.

 There are no openings at this time.
 Please check back soon!